CalebEverett/arloader/README.md

     },
 ```

-If you are creating your NFTs with the [Metaplex Candy Machine](https://docs.metaplex.com/create-candy/introduction), you can create a json file with links it that you can copy and paste into your candy machine config by running the command below. `<FILE_PATHS>` can match your either your asset or metadata files.
+If you are creating your NFTs with the [Metaplex Candy Machine](https://docs.metaplex.com/candy-machine-v2/introduction), you can create a json file with links in it that you can copy and paste into your candy machine config by running the command below. `<FILE_PATHS>` needs to match your json metadata files.

 ```
 arloader write-metaplex-items <FILE_PATHS> --manifest-path <MANIFEST_PATH>
 ```

 This will write a file named `metaplex_items_<MANIFIEST_ID>.json` to the same directory as `<MANIFEST_PATH>`.
-As with updating metadata files, Arloader defaults to using the id based link, `https://arweave.net/<BUNDLE_ITEM_ID>`, but
-you can use the file based link, `https://arweave.net/<MANIFEST_ID>/<FILE_PATH>`, by passing the `--link-file` flag.
+As with updating metadata files, Arloader defaults to using the id based link, `https://arweave.net/<BUNDLE_ITEM_ID>`, but you can use the file based link, `https://arweave.net/<MANIFEST_ID>/<FILE_PATH>`, by passing the `--link-file` flag.

 ```json
 {